Ephrata Lodge No. 665

 From the East

-For those that do not know, we have several new masons serving as officers this year and I urge the brethren to come out and support these new officers.
 Ephrata Lodge is known for never repeating a Worshipful Master since its constitution was warranted in 1910, and from the looks of it the lodge will be continuing this tradition for several years to come.
 We are also known for some of the best ritualists in the district and it is an honor to be part of a lodge that embraces the ritual.
 The beauty in the ritual reminds us of the morals and lessons to truly live our lives by.
 Simply put, they are fantastic and I urge any mason to see all three degrees at least once a year to remind himself of the power contained within them.
 It also serves as a great refresher to the steps, grips and passwords, especially if you plan to travel to another lodge.
 We should also be supporting the new brethren receiving these degrees.
 Nothing is more satisfying than to see a lodge room full of brethren coming together to support a new brother and enjoy each other's fellowship.

 Remember that we now have a food bank at the lodge.
 Any brother who is in need may take advantage of it, and for those that can, to please bring a non-perishable item at any of our stated or extra meetings in order to continue keeping it stocked.
 Please remember to check the calendar for all dates, times, and addresses as events approach.
 If there is anything that you would like to see placed onto the calendar, please let myself or one of the other officers know.
 You may also use the contact us section on the website for any inquires if not listed on the calendar.
 Let's all enjoy celebrating this wonderful organization and fraternity we call Freemasonry in its 300th year.